 Program Length: 4 years

-San Diego State University, a larger nursing school, recently saw 97.39% of the 115 NCLEX test takers pass the exam.
+San Diego State University, a larger nursing school, recently had a 90.67% NCLEX pass rate, which is much higher than the national average.
 Add in the prime location in San Diego, and SDSU's traditional BSN is a top option for in-state and out-of-state students.
 Those who get tired of living in San Diego full-time can also enroll in a study abroad program for nurses, a rarity for BSN students.
-Other BSN options at SDSU include a second-degree BSN and an RN-BSN.
+Additionally, SDSU is home to one of the best RN to BSN programs in California.

 9. California State University, Sacramento